Please Wait a Moment

 Register Here

-Understanding music is an essential tool for a successful dance teacher.
-In a classroom setting, it is beneficial to be able to articulate to your students where rhythmic patterns lie, and where specific accents of movements occur.
-The first half of the course will raise awareness of the relationship between music and dance, covering the concepts of Beat, Pulse, Meter, Tempo, Dynamics, Articulation, and Phrasing.
-The student is given an opportunity to explore and apply to dance the concepts learned and write a short musical score to demonstrate overall comprehension.
-In the second half of the course, students continue to examine the symbiotic relationships that exist between music and dance finding meaningful ways to express those relationships in their teaching.
-Based on newly acquired musical knowledge and aided with a cadre of tools, students identify musical resources that support teaching and choreography needs.
-Participants will learn how to make effective music choices reflecting choreographic intent, build personal music libraries, and how to effectively communicate with live musicians in class and performance.
-In practicums, participants deconstruct a musical score and build a choreographic study derived from the musical structure.
-Finally, each student works collaboratively with the instructor in a composer/choreographer project with the instructor composing music for each student based on the student’s articulated choreographic intent.
-By the end of this course, students have a very organic understanding of their relationship with music.
+In the second half of the course, we will continue to examine the symbiotic relationships that exist between music and dance, finding meaningful ways to express those relationships in your teaching.
+Based on newly acquired musical knowledge and aided with a cadre of tools, you will identify musical resources that support teaching and choreography needs.
+You will learn how to make effective music choices reflecting choreographic intent, build personal music libraries, and how to effectively communicate with live musicians in class and performance.
+In practicums, you will deconstruct a musical score and build a choreographic study derived from the musical structure.

 Book required: None